dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Website.md

 Have a workbench that leads up towards packet generation.
 Maket this a component tho, so you can use the system like an inventors notebook.

+Charge to generate chains, and then the chains get stored in S3 or github pages so we get free hosting of the data.
+Or we can just run our own IPFS nodes and let IPFS handle some of that for us.